roobenweb/roobenweb/_posts/blog/2024-02-06-mixin-local-seo.markdown

 ---
 Today I worked on making my website more mobile friendly.

-I've been so busy building out the pages and writing content that I have not really focused on the design.
+I've put my websites design on the side in order to work build it out .

 So far I've sprinkled a few media queries to make the my home and blog pages fit in to mobile devices but eventually I'll go back and write a @mixin to clean up the code in my SCSS/CSS file.